senotrusov/notes/arch-linux-installation.md

 !!! info inline end

-    For more information on the boot manager, see [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot).
+    For more details on the boot manager, consult the Arch Wiki on [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot).

 Install the `systemd-boot` boot manager to the EFI System Partition (ESP) and create the basic configuration files.